swcarpentry/make-novice/02-makefiles.md

         rm -f *.dat
 ~~~

-The following figure shows the dependencies embodied within our Makefile, involved in building the `dats` target:
+The following figure shows a graph of the dependencies embodied within our Makefile, involved in building the `dats` target:

 ![Dependencies represented within the Makefile](img/02-makefile.png "Dependencies represented within the Makefile")